richpauly13/easy/README.md

 1. Review the [Contributing](https://github.com/richpauly13/easy/blob/master/CONTRIBUTING.md) guidelines
 1. Fork the repo
 1. Run `npm i`
+1. Open two terminal windows
-1. Run `npm start`
+1. Run `npm run watch:easy` in the first and `ng serve` in the second
 1. Open the projects/easy-framework/src/lib folder in your code editor
 1. Edit the code base
-1. Update the documentatation as needed
+1. Update the documentatation in projects/easy-docs/src/app folder as needed
 1. Submit a pull request

 ## Issues